talkowski-lab/rCNV2/data_curation/gene/README.md

 These "gene features" are described below.

-For each feature set, we controlled for inter-feature correlation structure by decomposing all features with principal components analysis and retaining the top "eigenfeatures" that explained at least 90% of variance.
+For each feature set, we controlled for inter-feature correlation structure by decomposing all features with principal components analysis and retaining the top "eigenfeatures" that explained at least 90% of inter-gene variance.

 In practice, the feature collection and decomposition process was parallelized in [FireCloud/Terra](https://portal.firecloud.org) with `get_gene_metadata.wdl`.